absmach/supermq/sdk/go/README.md

 # Mainflux Go SDK

-Go SDK, a Go driver for Mainflux HTP API.
+Go SDK, a Go driver for Mainflux HTTP API.

 Does both system administration (provisioning) and messaging.